 Directions

-- Rinse the sushi rice under cold water until the water runs clear.
-Combine the rinsed rice and water in a rice cooker and cook according to the manufacturer’s instructions.
+- Rinse rice under cold water until it runs clear, then cook it with water in a rice cooker or on the stove.

 Tips and Tricks